SteveBarnett/Remixing/_thinking/buddhism-in-a-nutshell-ideas.md

 Ideas for a [Buddhism in a Nutshell book for Tuwhiri](https://tuwhiri.substack.com/p/generosity-of-heart-and-mind#:~:text=A%20SERIES%20OF%20SHORT%20SECULAR%20DHARMA%20TEXTS).

+> Here are some topics that we believe may be suitable for a short book: ...
+Philosophy, Focusing, Relationships, Music, Ethics, Identity, Happiness, ... and secular dharma

 ## Front-runners

 Keep away from Buddhist things, or high concepts.
 Stick to something in the world, something intensely human and human-centred, something concrete and grounded.